 Yes, as long as the police use a neutral policy when stopping cars (such as stopping all cars or stopping every third car) and minimize any inconvenience to you and the other drivers.
 The police can't single out your car at a roadblock unless they have good reason to believe that you've broken the law.

 Normally, as long as the police have good reason (called "probable cause") to believe that a crime has been committed and that the person they want to arrest committed the crime, they can make an arrest without asking a judge for a warrant.

-The big exception?
+However, a big exception to this rule exists.
 The adage "a man's home is his castle" rings true when it comes to arrests: The police must normally have a warrant to arrest a person at home.